tramitit/guides/en/hungary/request_for_birth_certificates.md

 categories:
 - Hungary
 date: '2024-06-07'
-description: Learn how to obtain official birth records from Hungary for genealogy or citizenship purposes.
-Follow steps to access church records and required documentation.
+description: Learn how to request official pre-1895 Hungarian birth certificates for tracing family heritage or applying for citizenship by descent.
 draft: false
-meta_title: 'Requesting Pre-1895 Birth Certificate in Hungary: Guide'
+meta_title: Guide to Requesting Pre-1895 Hungarian Birth Certificates
-title: 'Requesting Pre-1895 Birth Certificate in Hungary: Guide'
+title: Guide to Requesting Pre-1895 Hungarian Birth Certificates
 translationKey: hungary-request_for_birth_certificates
 ---

 ## Description
 ### What is it?